 Thursday, February 28, 2013

 Life After Tum .
-V, O ( Fix poem... )X
+V, O ( Fix poem... ) X

 LIFE AFTER TUM

-On Thursday, January 31st, around eight thirty in the morning, I arrived at Cedars Sinai hospital...
+On Thursday January 31st, around eight thirty in the morning, I arrived at Cedars Sinai hospital...
 My family members and close friends were already waiting...
 They stayed until I was connected to an IV and was wheeled to the surgery room.
-I would later be told how amazing it was, to see so such a"Calm and Fearless Patient" like me !The worried expressions on my visitors face, made me laugh out loud "Why do you worry?"
-I asked "Look at me, I am not scared at all!"
-Before long a nurse came and gave me a shot, which made me feel a bit tipsy...
-I was searching among the young, good looking doctors for a possible candidate' for my future Son-in-law, but fell asleep before finding one...
+I would later be told how amazing it was, to see such Calm and Fearless Patient" like me...
+The worried expressions on my visitors face, made me laugh out loud: "Why do you worry?"
+I asked "Look at me; I am not scared at all!"
+Before long a nurse came to give me a shot, which made me feel a bit tipsy...
+I was trying to search, among the young doctors for a 'possible candidate' for my future Son-in-law, but fell asleep before finding one...

-The surgery took about Five Hours...
-I was later told, that when the nurses tried to wake me up, they were unable to do so...
-When I finally opened my eyes, I could see my husband, my daughter and few other people, sitting by my bed crying...x"Why are they crying?"
-I wondered"x Am I dead?"
-Looking around I found myself in a beautiful room, decorated with lovely paintings.
-Near the windows was a sitting area, with a sofa and few chairs, upholstered in calming pastel colors...
+The surgery took about Five Hours...When the nurses tried to wake me up, they were unable to do so When I finally opened my eyes, I could see my husband, my daughter sit by my bed, crying..."Why are they crying?"
+I wondered "Am I already dead?"
+As I looked around, I found myself in a beautiful room upholstered in calming pastel colors...
 For a few moments it seemed as if I was staying in a magnificent hotel...
-Later I would learn, that Al made sure I would be in the most beautiful (and expensive) part of the hospital and seen, by the Best Doctors only!...
+I would later learn, that Al made sure.
+I will be at the most beautiful (and expensive) part of the hospital, where I would be seen by the Best Doctors only!...

-There were several flower arrangements and cards, on the oval table by the window, as well as several colorful 'works of art', decorating the walls...Through the sparkling glass windows, I was able to see the lights of the houses in the Hollywood Hills...
-For a moment it seemed as if I was staying in one of the five stars hotels,which Al introduced me to, or in a fancy cabin on a cruise ship...
-I noticed the IV Tubes which were attached to my arms, but remembered very little from the first day...
-Karen and her (then) boyfriend who spent the night sitting on chairs by my bed side, would later tell me, how happy I was to see them when I finally woke up!
+There were several flower arrangements and cards, on the oval table by the window, as well as beautiful 'works of art' decorating the walls...Through the sparkling glass windows, I was able to see the lights of the houses in the Hollywood Hills...
+For a moment it seemed, as if I was staying in one of the five stars hotels (Al introduced me to) or in a fancy cabin on a cruise ship...When I finally I noticed the I.V Tubes which were attached to my arms, remembered where I was...
+Karen and her (then) boyfriend, who spent the night sitting on chairs, by my bed side, would later tell me how happy I was to see them ,when finally I finally woke up!
 They said I was very funny; "Almost as if you were a real Stand up Comedian!"
-I was also told, how I tried to convince two doctors, three nurses and some of the Cleaning Crew, to join me in a very Important Spiritual Discussion, regarding the "Up coming Golden Age!" using words like X"Oneness consciousnesses and unconditional Love!"
-They also said how during one of the most interesting moments of conversation, I would suddenly fall into a deep sleep.My friend Iris Suggested "To fill up bottles with Shira's Laughter, sell them in the hospital's Gift Shop and make a Fortune! "
+I was also told how I tried to convince two doctors, three nurses and some of the Cleaning Crew, to join me in a very important spiritual discussion, regarding the "Up coming Golden Age!"
+Using strange words like X"Oness consciousnesses and unconditional Love!"
+They also said, how during one of the most interesting moments of conversation, I would suddenly close my eyes and fall into a deep sleep.
+One of my close friends X Suggested x "To fill up bottles with Shira's Laughter, sell them in the hospital's Gift Shop and make a Fortune!"

 Dr. "Ali" and